karthik123-gif/BTP/README.md

 #### Description :
+Initially Created Login Page With Validations for UserName And Password
- Created Library Management project using Differnt tables from the bakend to Fetch data.
+1. Created Library Management project using Differnt tables In ABAP  .
+2. Fetched data from the tables through odata services from the backend .
- Created different views and the controllers in the Xml for Navigation Between tha pages and also created tables in the view to display the data in thetable.
+3. Created different views and the controllers in the Xml for Navigation Between tha pages and also created tables in the view to display the data in thetable.
- Controlles are used for validating the code and Complete operations done in the page .
+4. Controlles are used for validating the code and Complete operations done in the page .